 Sponsored Programs, Grants, Contracts and Agreements

-Where no signature is required, authority to accept the award of a Grant is delegated to full time permanent employees of Research Support Services.
+Where no signature is required, authority to accept the award of a Grant is delegated to full time permanent employees of the Office of Sponsored Programs

-The Vice Provost for Research shall be responsible for the development and administration of guidelines to ensure compliance with this policy.
+The Vice President for Research shall be responsible for the development and administration of guidelines to ensure compliance with this policy.